kshyju/techiesweb.net/_posts/2021-04-24-system_text_json-deserialize-json-array-in-type-and-value-format.md

         public override void Write(Utf8JsonWriter writer, List<Vehicle> value, JsonSerializerOptions options) {
-            // No special handling. use default behavior JsonSerializer.Serialize(writer, value, value.GetType(), options);
+            // Nothing special to do in write operation.
+So use default serialize method.
+            JsonSerializer.Serialize(writer, value, value.GetType(), options);
         }
     }

 Finally, you have to hook this up with the type/property.
 I chose to do this on the property level using the `JsonConverter` attribute.